Marine Science Educational Advancement Scholarship

 In February 2020, UWCK announced a transformative $3.5 million grant from the United Arab Emirates to fund cutting-edge and innovative projects in reef restoration and education.
 It includes the UWCK-UAE Marine Science Educational Advancement Scholarship.

 UWCK’s goal is to support Monroe County residents pursuing their degree in a marine science and/or marine technology related field at universities or colleges with Florida Keys reef restoration efforts.
-Since 2022, nearly $70,000 has been awarded to support the academic pursuits of Monroe County residents.
-UWCK is proud to support these dedicated students as they pursue their educational and career goals.
+In the 2024-2025 academic year alone, UWCK awarded $28,000 in scholarships to 6 recipients, bringing the total number of scholars supported to 16.
+Since the program’s launch in 2022, nearly $70,000 has been invested in the academic pursuits of Monroe County residents.
+Read our most recent press release regarding the 2025-2026 application process here.

 2024-2025 Recipients